Neurologic-like symptoms and conditions of Cervical Spine Instability

 Shots in Neck, Cervical Spine Curve Correction

-At our center we offer non-surgical options to the treatment of the various disorders described above.
+At our center, we offer non-surgical options for the treatment of the various disorders described above.

-When instability is the primary structural issue, Prolotherapy injections to tighten the ligaments is started.
+When instability is the primary structural issue, Prolotherapy injections to tighten the ligaments are started.
 Digital motion x-ray is then utilized to measure the amount of stabilization obtained.

 Published research papers from our doctors at Caring Medical on Cervical Spine Instability and related symptoms